Scotland's Best B&Bs

 The city’s award winning Museum, Contains exhibits of the modern oil industry as well as the City’s fishing and shipping history. overlooking the Harbour, it tells the story of the city’s maritime and shipbuilding heritage, it also incorporates Provost Ross’s House dating from 1593.
 Free admission.

 One of the city’s most popular visitor attractions housing an important fine art collection with good examples of 19th,20th and 21st century works of art, it also houses a substantial display of decorative art.
-Reopened in November 2019 after refurbishment.
+Reopened in 2019 after major refurbishment.
 Free admission.
-Cafes and concert hall.
+Cafe and concert hall.